OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 The X in Xvfb comes from the name X Window System, which is the windowing system used by the versions of Linux that can be run in Travis CI.
 :::

-By using Xvfb we can test browsers that don't have native support for running in headless environments, or run older versions of browsers like Chrome and Firefox that only recently gained native headless support.
+By using Xvfb we can test browsers that don’t have native support for running in headless environments, or run older versions of browsers like Chrome and Firefox that only recently gained native headless support.

 Exporting the `DISPLAY` environment variable configures applications to draw themselves to screen `99`, which is the screen that Xvfb provides by default: